-- 1.)
-Turn power off to the spa. - 2.)
+- 2.)
 Remove any large or floating debris from the filter area. - 3.)
 Remove the gray top assembly by gently lifting up while rotating.
 This will release the top.
 (See figure 1).
 Lift up and remove the screen assembly (see figure 2).
 This will allow access to the filter cartridge.
 The filter cartridge can be lifted straight up and removed for replacement or cleaning.